 We like to garnish this Kir Royale cocktail is a few pomegranate seeds and a lemon twist.
 Feel free to add a sprig of rosemary or sage for even more holiday flare.

 - For a less boozy option, skip the pomegranate liqueur and use fresh pomegranate juice.

 - Make a cranberry Kir Royale by using this Cranberry Liqueur.
 Garnish with sugared cranberries, an orange twist and a sprig of rosemary.

 - Instead of cranberry or pomegranate liqueur, use a combination of 100% cranberry juice and orange liqueur such as Cointreau.

 Pomegranate Kir Royale

-4 ounces chilled dry sparkling wine such as Champagne, Prosecco, or Cava
+- 4 ounces chilled dry sparkling wine such as Prosecco or Cava

 - Pour liqueur into a champagne flute and top sparkling wine.